 The site represents one of the few historic sites so clearly connected to Texas’ Southern identity and the Lost Cause Movement, which sought to bolster camaraderie among Southern veterans and restore the honor of the fallen Confederate soldiers.
 Families camped under the giant bur oaks, enjoying speeches, concerts, dances, fellowship, food, and raising funds for families of their fallen comrades.

-Join us at Confederate Reunion Grounds for Fiber Friday!
-This series will occur once monthly and look at period activities and technologies involving spinning, knitting, crochet, and yarn.
+Come join us at the Confederate Reunion Grounds for Fiber Friday!
+This series will occur once monthly and look at period activities involving knitting, crochet, and sewing.
 The focus will be on the 1860s-1940s.
 Feel free to bring a project you...

 From the Blog